CalebM1987/IL_NG911_Tools/Administrator.md

 * `PostDirectionAbbr` - prefix direction abbreviation (ex: `NORTHEAST` -> `NE`, `SOUTH` -> `S`, etc)

 ### Create CAD Vendor Fields (Optional)

+This tool is very similar to the `Create Custom Fields` tools, excpet these also register a `CAD Vendor` for each custom field.

+There is also a tool to add `PreConfigured CAD Vendor` fields based on a given vendor.
+For this, simply point to the feature type and select a pre-configured vendor from the list.
+This tool will take care of adding any necessary fields and registering the custom expressions.

 ## Setup ArcGIS Pro Document